openrndr/openrndr-guide/docs/04_Drawing_basics/C05_ComplexShapes.md

  [Link to the full example](https://github.com/openrndr/openrndr-examples/blob/master/src/main/kotlin/examples/04_Drawing_basics/C05_ComplexShapes002.kt)

  The _composition drawer_ is actually a bit more clever than what the previous example demonstrated because it can actually work with an entire lists of shapes.
-Demonstrated below is the _union_ of two _intersections_.
+Demonstrated below is the combination of several _intersections_.

  <img src="media/shapes-004.png"/>